-Generally, the vendor’s obligations with respect to employees are transferred to the purchaser and they become the purchaser’s obligations.
+Generally, the vendor’s obligations concerning employees are transferred to the purchaser and they become the purchaser’s obligations.

 The vendor will generally not be allowed a deduction for any amount allowed to the purchaser for annual or long service leave liabilities nor will the purchaser be assessed on this amount.
 The purchaser will be allowed a deduction at the time the leave is paid.

-Clawback clauses are those which provide for the refund of an amount of the sale proceeds if certain specified performance criteria are not met by the business which had been sold.
+Clawback clauses are those which provide for the refund of any amount of the sale proceeds if certain specified performance criteria are not met by the business which had been sold.